cjzeledon/star-writing-html/README.md

 # README

-This document contains some basic instructions for how to interact with this project
+This document contains some basic instructions for how to interact with this project in HTML format

 ## Solution Files
 This project doesn't include solution files.